Examination of voluntary motor skills of the fingers. G

 Definition development of imitation

-7-9 months Reproduces actions performed together with adults, for example, clapping his hands in the game “Okay”, raises his hands up or on his head if an adult shows this movement, and says: “Shu-u, fly.
-They sat on their heads."
+7-9 months Reproduces actions performed together with adults, for example, clapping his hands in the game “Ladushki”, raising his hands up or on his head if an adult shows this movement, and saying: “Shu-uh, let’s fly.”
+They sat on their heads.”

-1 year.
-He learns to act with plot toys, first by imitation, then by verbal instructions: “Feed the kitty”, “Shake Lyalya”.
+1 year He learns to act with story toys, first by imitation, then by verbal instructions: “Feed the kitty”, “Rock Lala”.

-9-10 months At the child has a specific reaction to other children: he is interested in what they are doing, calls to them, smiles at another child, a “joint game” arises, that is, the child crawls after another child, if he crawls, seeks to take a toy from him.
+9-10 months U the child has a specific reaction to other children: he is interested in what they are doing, echoes with them, smiles at the other child, “joint play” arises, i.e. the child crawls after another child, if he crawls, he tries to take a toy from him.

 The first months of the 2nd year of life.
-The child is interested in the actions of other children, communicates with them emotionally, shows sympathy, gives a toy to another child at the request of an adult, or protests - motor, verbal, emotional.
+The child is interested in the actions of other children, communicates with them emotionally, shows sympathy, gives a toy to another child at the request of an adult, or shows protest - motor, verbal, emotional.

 During the 2nd year of life.
-A child under the influence of adults develops a positive attitude towards other children:
+Under the influence of adults, a child develops a positive attitude towards other children:

-an adult draws the attention of children to each other, gives stronger assignments, teaches children to express a positive attitude towards each other in actions and in speech: “Don’t cry”, “He wants to see his mother”.
+the adult attracts the children's attention to each other, gives strong instructions, teaches children to express a positive attitude towards each other in actions and in speech: “Don’t cry,” “He wants to see his mother.”

-At the 3rd year of life.
-Various forms of communication appear: during the game, the child shares toys, impressions, makes a request, expresses attitude to the actions of another, gives advice, helps children.
-Or vice versa, the child does not know how to communicate with children, does not share toys, is greedy, aggressive.
+In the 3rd year of life.
+Various forms of communication appear: during play, the child shares toys, impressions, makes requests, expresses his attitude towards the actions of another, gives advice, and helps children.
+Or, on the contrary, the child does not know how to communicate with children, does not share toys, and is greedy and aggressive.
 At the same time, the child has a selective attitude towards children, he prefers to communicate with one or two children, or such an attitude is not formed.

 After 3 years and throughout the preschool period.
-It is necessary, together with the parents, to establish whether the child has experienced an increase in sociability and a gradual complication of collective ties, for example, the formation
+It is necessary, together with the parents, to establish whether the child has had an increase in sociability and a gradual complication of collective connections, for example, the formation

 The simplest norm of social behavior in which the requirements of the group of children are more important for the child, how his own interests.

 INpresent time.
-In a conversation with parents, a speech therapist finds out what the child's relationship with adults is (affectionate, restrained, indifferent, negative, aggressive, etc.).
-P.), with peers (active initiatives, passive, indifferent, reserved, aggressive, etc.).
+In a conversation with parents, the speech therapist finds out what the child’s relationship with adults is (affectionate, restrained, indifferent, negative, aggressive, etc.). p.), with peers (active initiatives, passive, indifferent, restrained, aggressive, etc.).